-Afoot, with no armor, empty quiver, and not even a shield for protection, Tyree stood before the Logalla army charging toward him, sword in hand.
+Afoot, with no armor, empty quiver, and not even a shield for protection, Tyree stood, sword in hand, before the Logalla army charging toward him.
 He hoped his Kodiak eyesight would find The Scar among them, thus trading his own life for The Scar’s.
 The Scar did not appear.
 Above the din of clattering armor, battle cries, and four thousand horses galloping, Tyree heard someone call his name.

 “Tyree!”
 Shuyah called out again as she galloped toward him from the east pulling along a saddled horse.

 No time to slow down for mounting.
 They were already in range of Logalla arrows which began to clank off the hard lava rock all around them.
 Tyree turned and ran away from Shuyah’s approach, allowing the two horses to overtake him at full speed.
 Tyree grasped the mane and saddle of the Tranca horse as it went by and swung up onto its back.
 Tyree and Shuyah galloped away.
 The Logalla army gave chase.
 Tyree showed Shuyah the Kodiak way of outdistancing a large pursuing force.
 They would swing wide to the north, and then cut sharply back to the east.
 The Logalla were well trained and organized, but turning was always cumbersome for a large army.
 At full gallop, turning becomes complicated; a large force bumps into itself.
 It slows almost imperceptibly.
 The single horse methodically stretches the gap and the large force falls behind.

 The Logalla pursued for less than a view then their commander raised his arm, bringing them all to a halt.
 He’d seen this ploy before, and they’d already been bloodied.
 Another Tranca trap may await them ahead.
 They were, after all, surrounded by Tranca.

 “Two Tranca are not worth the risk,” the Logalla commander said.

 “The male was a Kodiak!” his second in command growled.